 Dog’s teeth are just as sensitive to tartar build-up as human teeth.
 It’s recommended that dog’s teeth be brushed daily.
 The best time to introduce regular teeth cleaning is when they are a puppy, but older dogs will learn to tolerate the deed if you move slowly.

 Maybe start by letting them lick the dog-friendly toothpaste off the brush.
 Be sure to choose the correct size toothbrush for the dog and have the dog’s teeth checked yearly for broken teeth, gingivitis, and any other signs of abscess or disease.
-Many veterinarians, like Chester Valley Veterinary Hospital, offer dental screenings and professional cleanings for dogs.
+Many veterinarians offer dental screenings and professional cleanings for dogs.
 Keeping your dog’s teeth healthy is the start to keeping their whole bodies healthy.

 Just because a pup stays inside year-round doesn’t mean that it needs less medical attention.
 Indoor animals still require parasite protection.
 They also still need conventional vaccines past the initial puppy shots.
 It’s important to remember that dogs can pick up diseases brought into the house by humans, whether it’s through contaminated water or actual airborne diseases.
 A yearly check-up with a veterinarian can keep your indoor pet on the right track to a long, healthy life.